particle-iot/docs/src/content/boron.md

 ![Image of the Boron Kit](/assets/images/boron-kit-docs-crop.jpg)

-The Boron LTE is a powerful LTE CAT-M1/NB1 enabled development kit that can act as either a standalone cellular endpoint or LTE enabled gateway for Particle Mesh networks.
+The Boron LTE is a powerful LTE CAT-M1/NB1 enabled development kit that can act as either a standalone cellular device or LTE enabled gateway for Particle Mesh networks.
 It is based on the Nordic nRF52840 and has built-in battery charging circuitry so it’s easy to connect a Li-Po and deploy your local network in minutes.

 The Boron is great for connecting existing projects to the Particle Device Cloud or as a gateway to connect an entire group of local endpoints where Wi-Fi is missing or unreliable.